-

-A new state law takes effect in the 2022-2023 school year that will require 3rd grade students to be proficient on the English-Language Arts portion of the state test, commonly known as TCAP.
+A state law that took effect in the 2022-2023 school year requires 3rd grade students to be proficient on the English-Language Arts portion of the state test, commonly known as TCAP.
 It's possible a student may have passing grades in ELA at the end of the school year but may not be considered proficient on the statewide test.

 What does this mean for 3rd grade students?

-If a 3rd grade student is not proficient on the ELA portion of the statewide test, the student will be retained according to the new state law.
-The Tennessee Department of Education says there will be some options that allow the student to be promoted, but those details are still being finalized by the state.
+If a 3rd grade student is not proficient on the ELA portion of the statewide test, the student will be retained according to the state law.
+Under specific circumstances, The Tennessee Department of Education gives some options for non-proficient students to be promoted, but we first focus on helping your child become proficient on the test.

 What is ACS doing to help students?